northeastern-oasis/Workshop-5-Intro-Backend-Development/README.md

 This time, we'll be needing to work with and run files on our local system.
 To get set up with that, you'll need to go through the following steps:

 1. Install Node.js [here](https://nodejs.org/en/).
 Just choose the LTS version, then go through installer steps.
+2. Install Postman [here](https://www.postman.com/downloads/).
+This lets us make API requests
-2. Install Git [here](https://git-scm.com/downloads).
+3. Install Git [here](https://git-scm.com/downloads).
 Choose your operating system, then go through installer steps.
-3. Clone this Github repository into a new folder on your machine (in Terminal or Command Prompt, type `git clone REPO_URL`, where REPO_URL is the clone repository found on the top of this page
+4. Clone this Github repository into a new folder on your machine (in Terminal or Command Prompt, type `git clone REPO_URL`, where REPO_URL is the clone repository found on the top of this page
-4. You're all set!
+5. You're all set!
 Just have the cloned folder easily accessible and follow along with the workshop to start writing backend code

 ## After the Workshop